Yes you can be romantic on a budget. Here are some ideas for affordable romantic things and cheap dates that are thoughtful and creative.

 You could go on a day trip, by yourself or with someone, and that really doesn’t have to cost very much at all.
 Going for a walk together somewhere nice can be great: a park, a river walk, going to a lake, sitting by the sea, woodlands.
-Notice what wildlife you can see together (like, um, birds I guess?), take selfies, smell the blossom.
+Notice what wildlife you can see together.
+Take selfies, smell the blossom.
 It’s all about having experiences that become memories: so think about what you can see, what you can hear, what you can smell, what the weather was like.

 If you’re more of a city/town type person then try an art gallery.
 For a lot of people modern art can be more interesting because you don’t really have to know a lot about art history to have an opinion about it.
 You could go into a gallery room and ask each other ‘if you could have just one of these, which would you like?’
 Museums can be a lot of fun with someone too, finding out more about how things work, or about where you’re from.